devopsdays/devopsdays-web/content/events/2020-singapore/sponsor.md

 ## The Venue

-DevOpsDays Singapore 2020 venue TBC shortly
+DevOpsDays Singapore 2020 venue will be [Hotel Fort Canning](http://devopsdays.org/events/2020-singapore/location/) located 11 Canning Walk, Singapore 178881

-Many attractions are within walking distance and the location is well connected with public transport ([map](https://goo.gl/maps/6nFrCeDDUuJ2)).
+Many attractions are within walking distance and the location is well connected with public transport ([map](https://goo.gl/maps/A9HUqLBiCXJCg2Ua7)).

 ## Booth Space